Decentral-America/docs/docs/03_ride-language/04_script-types.rst

 Annotation
 ^^^^^^^^^^

-The callable function should be marked with the @Callable(i) annotation, where i is an :ref:`invocation <03_ride-language/05_structures:Invocation>` structure that contains invocation fields that are available to the callable function.
+The callable function should be marked with the @Callable(i) annotation, where i is an :ref:`Invocation <03_ride-language/05_structures:Invocation>` structure that contains invocation fields that are available to the callable function.
 The variable name in the annotation is required even if the callable function does not use it.

 Arguments
 ^^^^^^^^^